Foundation Stage Curriculum

 Children have the opportunity to work on a Tinkering Table.
 The Tinkering Table is where children can safely take apart broken electrical items.
 The children are taught how to use tools e.g. screw driver safely.
 They are encouraged to think about how the item has been made and what it is made of.

-Nursery - Class 1 - Tuesday (or Wednesday morning when Fit4Fun coaches are in).
+Nursery - Class 1 - Tuesday morning.
 Children in Foundation Stage 1 (Nursery) do not need a PE kit.

 School PE kit